 There are many street fighters in Shenmue II, a bulk of them in Kowloon.
 Ryo can choose to bet money and fight the street fighter to double what he gave.
 Each street fighter in the game has a specific skillset that they use and typically have a certain weakness to accompany it.
 It's up to the gamer to figure those out and fight them appropriately and win.
 After each win, the player can go back and try betting more money on the fight and subsequently have the fighter become more difficult.

 A CQTE is a modified version of a QTE.
 During a CQTE, the controller will appear on-screen and flash a combination that the player must match, as opposed to a single button in a normal QTE.

-The main attraction of the original Dreamcast version (which was only released in Japan and Europe) is the ability to transfer your Shenmue game file.
-This allows you to carry over many things from the original game including fighting techniques, yen (which is converted to Hong Kong dollars), and capsule toys.
+The main attraction of the original Dreamcast version (which was only released in Japan and Europe) is the ability to transfer a Shenmue game file.
+This allows the player to carry over many things from the original game including fighting techniques, yen (which is converted to Hong Kong dollars), and capsule toys.
 To compensate, Xbox players start with some moves that were optional in the first game and rare capsule toys.

 Shenmue III was announced at the Sony conference at E3 2015 with part of its funding being sought through Kickstarter.
 Despite causing server issues at Kickstarter the game met its $2 million goal in record time.